 To reduce this drawback, the SMT community launched in 2002 the SMT-LIB initiative [BST10] which is currently backed by the vast majority of research groups in SMT.
-SMT-LIB defines standard input/output formats and interfaces for SMT solvers, and also provides an on-line repository of benchmarks for several theories.
+SMT-LIB defines standard input/output formats and interfaces for SMT solvers and also provides an on-line repository of benchmarks for several theories.

 The standardisation led to the creation of a an annual competition for SMT-solvers, SMT-COMP [SC], where state of the art SMT solvers show their strengths in different kind of tests.
-Here we searched for deciding the more interesting SMT-solver to test our results (see section 5.4).
-The latest results at SMT-COMP (2011), where Z3[dMB08] solver from Microsoft Research obtained the best results for the theories (Linear Real Arithmetic and Arrays) pointed out let us select Z3 for the experiments.
+Here was searched for deciding the more interesting SMT-solver to test our results (see section 5.4).
+The latest results at SMT-COMP (2011), where Z3[dMB08] solver from Microsoft Research obtained the best results for the theories interesting for the final solver made us select Z3 for the experiments.

-NiBLoS: The New Solver
+5. The New Solver

-The main point of this research is the presentation of NiBLoS, a software application that works as a logical reasoner for the logic BL and a wide family of its extensions.
-As we said before, an intermediate version of this work has been published in [VBG12].
+The main point of this research is the presentation of a software application that works as a logical reasoner for the logic BL and a wide family of its extensions.

 In this chapter a deep description of the new solver is given.
 It is provided a complete theoretical justification of the correctness of its design based on results presented on Chapter 2, and a detailed description of the implementation methods is given for the interested reader.
 Secondly, a user manual and several examples of use are provided for simplicity on the use of the solver.
 Finally, a section explaining the performed tests and the efficiency results obtained is shown.
-As a short section, we have included here information about an alternative implementation that is interesting from a theoretical point of view but whose slow performance leads it to be a non practical application.
+As an short section, we have included here information about a complementary solver that is interesting from a theoretical point of view but whose slow performance leads it to be a non practical application.